 With that in mind, you can find out whether the keywords you’re interested in have lasting value for readers—or whether interest in them is confined to a certain time of the year.

 Why does this matter?

-Knowing how user interest in a topic waxes and wanes throughout the year can help you determine whether a certain topic is evergreen, and how it might fit into your content strategy.
+Knowing how user interest in a topic waxes and wanes throughout the year can help you identify evergreen content ideas to incorporate into your content strategy.